craigmiller160/email-service/README.md

 The `sso-oauth2-server` must be running in Dev (locally) or else this app will fail, because it needs to download the JWKSet.

 Execute the run script in the root of this project: `sh run.sh`.

+## Adding TLS Cert to Other Project

+To add the TLS Cert for this application to another project that needs it, simply copy over the files from the `keys` directory in project resources.